gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* Monday May 14,
+* Monday May 21,
   8:00pm [Mountain][mtn]:
-  Andrew will continue
+  Carl will begin
   leading our discussion of
-  Chapter 2 (Entro, Evo, Info)
+  Chapter 3 (Counter-Enlightenments)
   in Steven Pinker's book, [Enlightenment Now: The Case for Reason, Science, Humanism, and Progress][book]

 [![Enlightenment Now][cover]{:style="margin-left:2em;max-width:25em"}][book]